 Goblins and Trolls

 When goblins denigrate your work, and trolls belittle every line, Don’t even try to understand the labyrinth of their twisted minds.
 Trolls delight in others’ pain – seek to destroy, not to create, And leave behind them worms of doubt that stir your fears and feed on hate.
-Picture Henson’s Labyrinth creatures – … Continue reading Goblins and Trolls
+Picture Henson’s Labyrinth creatures – stunted, unloved, … Continue reading Goblins and Trolls

 Roome Bay